Advances in Bayesian random partition models: A comprehensive review: Induced random partitions models

 \subsubsection{Overfitted mixtures.}

 In practical examples, it is common to employ sparse mixture models where a fixed, overfitting value of $K$ is chosen \citep{rousseau2011asymptotic}, along with a symmetric Dirichlet prior distribution for the weights with a small parameter $\gamma$.
-In this approach, although $K$ is fixed, the number of clusters $K_+$ is a random variable because some components will have weight $\pi_j = 0$.
-Therefore, the number of clusters is identified as $K_+ = \{h: \pi_h > 0\}$. \cite{grazian2018jeffreys} investigate the properties of Jeffreys' prior in this context and demonstrate consistent estimation of the number of clusters.
-The prior distribution induced on the random partition by a sparse mixture model approaches the Ewens distribution as $\gamma \rightarrow 0$.
-The Ewens distribution is the distribution induced on the partition by a Dirichlet process (see Section \ref{sub:dpmixtures}).
+In this approach, although $K$ is fixed, the number of clusters $K_+$ is a random variable because some components will have weight $\pi_j = 0$ or some component might be merged.
+Therefore, the number of clusters is identified as $K_+ = \sum_{h=1}^K \mathbb{I}\{\pi_h > 0\}$. \cite{grazian2018jeffreys} investigate the properties of Jeffreys' prior distributions in this context and demonstrate consistent estimation of the number of clusters.
+The prior distribution induced on the random partition by a sparse mixture model approaches the Ewens distribution when $\gamma = \alpha/K \rightarrow 0$, where $\alpha$ is a constant and can be seen as the concentration parameter of the corresponding Dirichlet process (see Section \ref{sub:dpmixtures}).
+The Ewens distribution is the distribution induced on the partition by a Dirichlet processThe terminology follows Fr{"u}hwirth-Schnatter et~al. (2021) and McCullagh and Yang (2008).
 Consequently, as we will see for the Dirichlet process, the estimation process for a sparse mixture model tends to concentrate on a large number of small clusters as $n$ increases.

+\cite{grazian2018jeffreys} propose overfitted mixtures to monitor IP packages for software deployment, in particular via flow-entry retrieval.